 Health and Safety

-Protect the Hive Graphic
+Protect the Hive

-Spring 2023 Health Protocols
+COVID-19 Health Protocols

 Every person associated with the College shares in the responsibility for “Protecting the Hive.”
 Public health guidance advocates specific practices designed to prevent and limit the spread of the virus that causes COVID-19.
 In keeping with this guidance, Kalamazoo College expects that all students, employees and visitors to campus abide by our campus protocols and follow steps required to mitigate and manage potential illness.
 If recommendations change, we will adjust our protocols accordingly.
 Thank you for Protecting the Hive!